joeschlick/README-Generator/README.md

 ## Usage:

 Run the command 'node index.js to start the application.
 Enter reponses to the prompts.
-A completed README will appear in your directory.

 ## License: